GabrielRomdon/ISA_Labs/Lab2/Files/fpuvhdl/README.txt

 This archive contains the VHDL code for the FP adder and multiplier.
 It is structured in 3 directories:

-adder		- adder specific files
-multiplier	- multiplier specific files common		- files common to the adder and multiplier
+adder		                    - adder specific files multiplier	                - multiplier specific files (starting point for all the other versions of the multiplier) multiplier_MBE              - multiplier with the MBE used for the significands multiplier_regSignificands  - multiplier with registers in the significands stage multiplier_with_input_regs  - multiplier with registers at the inputs common		                  - files common to the adder and multiplier

 Please note that files may require modification to work in your particular system.